 BACKGROUND

 Population level analysis, which looks for regions mutated more frequently than expected, is one of the most powerful ways to identify deleterious mutations for diseases [1-3].
 Recent developments of whole genome sequencing (WGS) and personal genomics have provided unprecedented statistical power to perform such analyses.
 Therefore, an accurate quantification of mutation burden is important to uncover the genetic cause of various diseases, which in turn would allow for targeted therapies in clinical studies.
-However, mutation burden tests for somatic variants remain challenging for several reasons.
+One typical application of such analysis is to find highly burdened regions in cancer genomes as potential drivers.
+However, mutation burden tests for somatic variants in cancer research remain challenging for several reasons.

 First, it is well known that cancer genomes are highly heterogeneous [4], but previous work analyzing WGS usually ignored this effect and assumed a constant mutation rate across different regions or cancer genomes.
 Under such assumption, the positional level mutation counts often demonstrate larger than expected variance, known as overdispersion.
 This assumption results in poor data fitting and generates numerous false positives [5], so it is necessary to introduce more sophisticated models to handle mutation rate heterogeneity.